EU Summit on Funding Programme for Greece | |

 A Plan to Boost Development in Greece Posted: 24 Jun 2011 03:18 AM PDT The European Council conclusions also welcome the Commission's intention to enhance the synergies between the loan programme and the EU funds.
 European Commission President Jose Manuel Barroso had announced on June 21 that he intended to put forward a European Union plan to help Greece boost competitiveness and create jobs, giving it access to developmental funds of roughly € 1 billion.
 He said that the plan could be financed by EU structural funds but also any member-states that want to contribute.
 José Manuel Durão Barroso, President of the European Commission: Statement on the preparations for the European Council meeting of 23-24 June 2011 |

 Special Olympics Athens 2011: Ready, Steady, Go!
-Posted: 24 Jun 2011 03:09 AM PDT The grand opening ceremony of the summer's biggest international sporting event ATHENS 2011 Special Olympics World Summer Games is taking place tomorrow.
-The heart of the world will beat at the Panathenaic Stadium where "Volunteer No 1," Hellenic Republic President Karolos Papoulias will proclaim the opening of the Games.
+Posted: 24 Jun 2011 03:09 AM PDT The heart of the world will beat at the Panathenaic Stadium where "Volunteer No 1," Hellenic Republic President Karolos Papoulias will proclaim the opening of the Games.
 7,500 athletes from 185 countries will march through the stadium, shouting to the whole world: Let me win!
 But if I cannot win let me be brave in the attempt.
 The Games will last until July 4.

 You are subscribed to email updates from GREEK NEWS AGENDA To stop receiving these emails, you may unsubscribe now. | Email delivery powered by Google |